Rangers beat Orioles 10-4 to complete 4-game sweep

 It all added up to the Rangers’ first four-game sweep of the Orioles since July 2001 and their first in Baltimore since July 1972, when the Orioles played in Memorial Stadium.

 Solak started the onslaught with an RBI single in the first inning and two-run single in the second.
-Guzman added a solo shot in the third and Odor hit his team-leading 24th home run leading off the fourth.
+Guzmán added a solo shot in the third and Odor hit his team-leading 24th home run leading off the fourth.

 It was the 25th time this season that Baltimore allowed at least 10 runs.
 Texas outscored Baltimore 29-15 in the series.